sirsavant/Portfolio/README.md

 I used wordpress to create my website with the elementor plugin.

 My objectives for the site:
--Learn wordpress.
+* Learn wordpress.
--Showcase my projects.
+* Showcase my projects.
--Tell the world who I am.
+* Tell the world who I am.

 Note to self:
-Header color: #353a40
+* Header color: #353a40